pfm-gatech/pfm-website/index.md

 A collection of research resources on the Particle Flow Map method.
 ---

-This website collects our recent publications, project webpages, and open-source code resources on the Particle Flow Map (PFM) method across computer graphics and computational physics.
+This website collects our recent publications, project webpages, and code resources on the Particle Flow Map (PFM) method across computer graphics and computational physics.

 More source code is available in [GitHub page](https://github.com/pfm-gatech).